Bernard Purdie

 died on August 27, 1967.
 There is no record of him having commented publicly or privately about Bernard Purdie.

 In addition to the Beatle associates mentioned above, there were dozens of others who witnessed or assisted on Beatle recording sessions over the years: Chris Thomas, John Smith, Richard Lush, Phil McDonald, Glyn Johns, Allan Parsons, John Kurlander and Ken Townsend, to name a few.
-After fifty years you'd think one of them might be tempted to "spill the beans" and corroborate Purdie's story that "Ringo played on nothing".
-But
+After fifty years you'd think one of them might be tempted to "spill the beans" and corroborate Purdie's claim that "Ringo played on nothing".

 So far, not a peep from any of them!